 ESSENTIALS CONTINUED Menstrual Cup (Optional) There are many things to consider about backcountry menstruation, click on the link for more information.
 Examples: Diva cup, Saalt, Lunette Buy Own Sunscreen At least an SPF of 30+, zinc-based is preferred.
 Small travel-size tubes are recommended so you can put them in a close-by pocket for easy access.
 Examples: ZBlok 45, 2oz containers are a nice size.
 Buy Own Lip Balm Make sure if is SPF Rated.
 Example: Blistex Gold Five Star Protection SPF 30 Buy Own Personal First Aid Kit Band-aids Blister Treatment Prescription Drugs Ibuprofen, etc If you wear contacts, make sure you have spares if you can't see without them ☐ Buy ☐ Own Repair Kit Inflatable sleeping pad patch kit Duct tape (can be wrapped around a trekking pole or water bottle.
 Gorilla Tape tends to be the best brand for the mountains).
 Zip ties 6-10ft of 3mm accessory cord 2 trash bags that are big enough to line the inside of your pack with ☐ Buy ☐ Own OTHER OPTIONAL ITEMS These items are not required, although many are nice "luxury" items that can make your expedition more enjoyable.
 Remember that a few ounces here and there add up to extra pounds on your back and knees during your expedition.
-Assisted Braking Device (Optional) If you have a Petzl GriGri or similar assisted braking device, bring it with you.
-Example: Petzl GriGri, Edelrid Megajul, Black Diamond ATC Pilot Buy Own Additional Optional SAR Equipment If you have equipment that you would like to practice with, please bring it.
-During the first 9 days of the program, we will determine whether we want to bring it into the mountains for the last 4 days.
 Buy Own Gaia Navigation App Optional smartphone app.
 Please have the Mt.
 Baker (all aspects) maps downloaded prior to the start of your course.
 Buy Own Map and Compass Map should be of Mt.
 Baker Area (Preferably Green Trails Maps #13SX).
 The compass must have a declination adjustment.
-NOTE: These items are available together in a bundle or sold separately at the Equipment Shop and can be purchased the morning of your course.
-Buy Own
+NOTE: These items are available together in a bundle or sold separately at the Equipment Shop and can be purchased the morning of your course. ☐ Buy ☐ Own Belay Gloves Lightweight and breathable glove with a durable leather palm.
+They protect your hands from rope burn, pinching, and sharp elements.
+Example: Petzl Cordex ☐ Buy ☐ Own